toastify npm (How It Works For Developers)

 yarn dev

-Now Enter website URL to generate PDF and click generate PDF.
-A file named awesomeIron.pdf as below will be downloaded.
+Now enter a website URL to generate a PDF and click "Generate PDF".
+A file named awesomeIron.pdf

 Place the License Key in the app as shown below: